You are listening to the Sean Hannity Radio Show Podcast.

 We're not surrendering anymore.

-All right, so the President in Springfield, Missouri today warning Claire McCaskill, uh, either she gives you your tax cuts or you should vote her out of office and saying, Okay, uh, Congress, do your job.
+So the president in Springfield, Missouri, today, warning Claire McCaskill, either she gives you your tax cuts or you should vote her out of office and saying, OK, Congress, do your job.

 You haven't done so well so far, and it is the proper challenge.

-It pretty much continues the speech a little bit longer, and he outlines his tax proposal, which you heard a lot of there.
+Pretty much he just continues the speech a little bit longer and he outlines his tax proposal, which you heard a lot of there.

 We'll touch on his comments on Hurricane Harvey.

-We've got some of the heroes of Hurricane Harry Harvey, people on the ground, people donating.
+We've got some of the heroes of Hurricane Harvey, people on the ground, people donating.

 We'll get to that.